tsjensen/civbuddy/README.md

 the rules of the board game lead to phases of long-winded calculations in the upper three-digit numbers.
 With CivBuddy, this can be solved quickly and easily, so everyone can concentrate on the fun parts of the game.

-### Under construction
+### Status

+The contents of this repository is currently under construction.
+In fact, it is currently being dumped into, so it is not even in a state where someone else could contribute.
+Please bear with me to get it cleaned up.
+As soon as that happens, I'll change this message.

 This repository is where the next version of CivBuddy is currently being created.
 While the [old CivBuddy](https://github.com/tsjensen/civbuddy) was based on [GWT](http://www.gwtproject.org/) technology, this new version is based on TypeScript and HTML/CSS alone.
 Thus, we hope to create a more responsive experience with better modern day browser support.

 CivBuddy v1 is no longer maintained.
-All work currently goes into v2.
+All changes currently go into v2.

-Stay tuned for updates.